-The EDvance research project is divided into two parts.
+The EDVANCE research project was divided into two parts.

 Part 1 – Rapid Review

-We are conducting a rapid review with an in-depth systematic approach of scientific literature to compile evidence-based best practices of blended or technology-assisted PBL.
-Part 1 will provide a theoretical framework based on the CCCS principles to inform the interpretation of good practices, simultaneously collected in Part 2.
+The research team conducted a rapid review with an in-depth systematic approach of scientific literature to compile evidence-based best practices of blended or technology-assisted PBL.
+Part 1 provides a theoretical framework based on the CCCS principles to inform the interpretation of good practices, simultaneously collected in Part 2.

 Part 2 – Participatory Action Research

-Using qualitative methods such as semi-structured interviews and focus groups, we collect good practices from a selective yet diverse and representative sample.
-Directors, educators and students from within the UM, as well as our international network, will be approached for their valuable input.
-Data collection will be intentionally selective, following a snowball-sampling principle, to provide a focused and informed strategy for education.
+Using qualitative methods such as semi-structured interviews and focus groups, the team collected good practices from a selective yet diverse and representative sample.
+Directors, educators and students from within the UM, as well as our international network, shared valuable input.
+Data collection was intentionally selective, following a snowball-sampling principle, to provide a focused and informed strategy for education.

 - Semi-structured interviews with vice-deans of education, educational experts and innovators